Looking for more in Reading and Stories or Our research?

-The Read, Write, Count campaign is a national programme that seeks to improve the literacy and numeracy skills of Scotland’s children by providing advice and support for the families of children in Primary 1, 2 and 3.
-It is a key part of the Scottish Government’s commitment to raise attainment for all and close the attainment gap.
+Read, Write, Count (RWC) is a national campaign to improve the literacy and numeracy skills of Scotland's children.
+The campaign is delivered by Scottish Government, Scottish Book Trust and Education Scotland.
+It is a key part of the Scottish Government's commitment to raise attainment for all.